-Sailing with pride for over 50 years!
+Sailing with pride for over 60 years!

 The first vessel, the “Vineyard Queen”, carrying 108 passengers provided ferry service from 1960 through 1962.
-In 1963 the Vineyard Queen was replaced with a newly constructed vessel named “Island Queen”, which carried 280 passengers and continued daily service until 1974.
-Our current “Island Queen” was designed and built by Blount Boats in Warren, Rhode Island and was launched in 1974.
-The M/V Island Queen is a 125 foot, 522 passenger, triple screw, diesel powered ferry constructed of steel.
+Then, in 1963, the “Vineyard Queen” was replaced with a new ferry, the “Island Queen”, carrying 280 passengers and continuing daily ferry service until 1974.
+Our current ferry, The “M/V Island Queen” is actually the third ferry in our company’s history.
+It came into service 1974.
+The design and build is by Blount Boats in Warren, Rhode Island.
+The Island Queen is a 125 foot, 522 passenger, triple screw, diesel powered ferry constructed of steel.

-- Length 125 feet
+- Length: 125 feet

-- Beam 26 feet
+- Beam: 26 feet

-- Draft 7 feet
+- Draft: 7 feet

-- Registered Tonnage 99 tons
+- Registered Tonnage: 99 tons

-- Cruising Speed 12 knots
+- Cruising Speed: 12 knots

-- Fuel Capacity 1,150 gallons
+- Fuel Capacity: 1150 gallons

-- Fuel Consumption (average) 40 gallons per hour @ 12 knots
+- Fuel Consumption: 40 gallons per hour @ 12 knots (average)

 The Island Queen Ferry is owned and operated by Island Commuter Corp., Falmouth, Cape Cod.